Gestalt psychology: Law of proximity

+The law of proximity: elements close to one another are perceived as a group, such as the three distinct clusters of circles on the right.

 The law of proximity states that when an individual perceives an assortment of objects, they perceive objects that are close to each other as forming a group.
 For example, in the figure illustrating the law of proximity, there are 72 circles, but we perceive the collection of circles in groups.
 Specifically, we perceive that there is a group of 36 circles on the left side of the image and three groups of 12 circles on the right side of the image.
 This law is often used in advertising logos to emphasize which aspects of events are associated.